devilyouwei/devilyouwei/docs/README.md

 _CN114201735A_

-This invention discloses a technology for the e-certificate issuance and verification system based on the design and implementation of blockchain smart contracts.
-It uses smart contracts carried by Ethereum to create and operate institutional units, which create and issue e-certificates through smart contracts.
-Institutions send e-certificates to designated wallet addresses through transfers to grant e-certificates...
+This invention introduces a technology for the issuance and verification of e-certificates based on the design and implementation of blockchain smart contracts.
+It enables the creation of institutional units on the blockchain that generate and issue e-certificates through smart contracts.
+Institutions can send e-certificates to designated wallet addresses, granting users the ability to securely store and verify their certificates.

 <img src='./imgs/CN112037924B.png' style="float:right">